KxngQreed/KxngQreed/README.md

 - 👋 Hi, I’m @KxngQreed
-- 👀 I’m interested in ...music and creative arts🎶
+- 👀 I’m interested in data, music and creative arts🎶
 - 💞️ I’m looking to collaborate on any kind of passion project
-- 📫 How to reach me: kxngqreed@outlook.com 📧
+- 📫 How to reach me: kingqreed@outlook.com 📧

 <!---
 KxngQreed/KxngQreed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.